ministryofjustice/security-guidance/docs/filming-and-photography-policy.md

 #### Corporate devices

-Corporate issued devices, including smartphones, tablets and laptops or other camera and video enabled equipment:
+'Corporate devices' includes all corporate issued devices, including smartphones, tablets and laptops or other camera and video enabled equipment.

--   `POLFLM004:` **MAY** be used for capturing photographs or video footage for legitimate business purposes only.
+-   `POLFLM004:` Corporate devices **MAY** be used for capturing photographs or video footage for legitimate business purposes only.
 Examples include:

     -   Photographs for immigration applications.